ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/security_settings.rst

   prevents you from accepting cookies in the event you are behind a firewall or due to some other technical issue.

-.. _user-session-type-label:
+.. _website-session-type-label:

-User Session Type
+Website Session Type
 ~~~~~~~~~~~~~~~~~

-This determines how sessions for regular users on your website are
+This determines how sessions are handled for the front-end of the site.
-handled.
 You may use cookies, session IDs, or a combination.
-The
+The available
-available options are:
+options are:

 - **Cookies and session ID**: Both cookies and URL session ID
   parameters are used to track the user throughout their visit.